ServiusHack/profilab-extron-matrix/ReadMe.md

-# AMX Crosspoint ProfiLab DLL
+# Extron-Matrix ProfiLab DLL

-A DLL for ProfiLab to interact with a crosspoint from AMX.
+A DLL for ProfiLab to interact with a Matrix crosspoint from Extron.

 The [documentation](docs/Documentation.md) explains what the DLL does in more detail.